neuralmagic/docs/src/content/tasks/text-generation/inference.md

 ### **Basic Usage**

-DeepSparse Pipelines has two steps (a) construction and (b) inference.
+DeepSparse Pipelines have two steps: (a) construction and (b) inference.

 We construct a Pipeline by passing a task and model path: